 The house was built in 1887.
 In 1964, James Fairfax bought the property and started to turn it from an agricultural property to a gentleman's residence.
 Having been in the caring hands of Mr Fairfax for over 50 years, the garden is a delight to wonder through.
 As you venture up the driveway the grand Victorian Italianate homestead appears from a towering arboretum of magnificent trees.
 Surrounding the eastern side of the homestead is a patchwork of hedged gardens.

-Tours of the house are available only on the Open Garden weekends in May and August.
+Tours of the house are available only on the Open Garden weekends in February, May and August and September - bookings essential.

 Plus watch for other special events.

 Please note the house is not open except on specially advertised dates.

 |Warning: Water in the garden, Uneven surfaces, Trip hazards|

 Note: From Bowral.
 From Bong Bong Street turn east into Merrigang Street and follow to the end where it meets Old South Road.Turn right into Old South Road and we are the second driveway on the left,follow the signs as directed to the car-park.